lvanschilfgaarde/lordcephei.github.io/pages/lmf_pbte_tutorial.md

  FREEAT:  estimate HAM_GMAX from RSMH:  GMAX=4.3 (valence)  7.8 (local orbitals)
 ~~~

-This is the G cutoff **gmax** that the ctrl file needs.
+This is the _G_ cutoff **gmax** that the ctrl file needs in the next section.
 It determines the mesh spacing for the charge density.

 ####  5. _Self-consistency_